Bath Spa University Access Fund

 The fund may also offer limited support to students who have experienced a change in financial circumstances due to unforeseen events.

 Students may receive one of two types of awards:

-- Standard: This help may be given to meet course related costs such as childcare, books/equipment, travel or for general living costs.
+- Standard: This may be given to meet course related costs such as childcare, books, equipment, travel or for general living costs.

-- Non-Standard: Help may be available to assist in a crisis situation such as the repair of essential household equipment or for travel home for serious family illness or bereavement.
+- Non-Standard: This may be available to assist in a crisis situation such as the repair of essential household equipment, or for travel home for serious family illness or bereavement.

 Awards are discretionary and are paid in the form of a non-repayable grant.

 The fund is intended to support financial difficulty rather than be a main source of income.
 It cannot help with tuition fees.

 The size of the fund is limited and we may not be able to meet your need in full, or guarantee that funds will be available, especially towards the end of the academic year.